 Stand on the marks shaped like ears and feet, and listen carefully.
-This work brings "perception" to daily life through a switch to "listening consciousness"
+This work brings "perception" to daily life through a switch to "listening consciousness".

 Art Library for Children The Art Library for Children, created in a corner of the Art Library, has books on contemporary art for younger readers.
 Children can enjoy picture books and other works by Japanese and foreign artists, in a reassuring space.
+Hours: 10:00-18:00; Closed: Closed on days the museum is closed.